 Faculty and staff who are in need of funds should submit an online application and supporting documentation by clicking here.
 A committee—made up of staff members from both the Office of Human Resources and Senior Deans—reviews the submitted applications.

 For more information on the COVID-19 Hardship Fund and the application process, please click here.

-Beginning on Wednesday, March 18, all classes and meetings will be moved online.
-(Note this is a move of your current classes to a virtual format, you are not registering for new online classes).
-You will receive instructions from your professor on how to join the class.
+Beginning on Wednesday, March 18, all classes and meetings were moved online to best help contain the Coronavirus.
+(Note: Residential classes have only been temporarily moved to a virtual format, you are not registering for new online classes).
+You can expect to receive instructions from your professor on how to join the class.

-For those who are not able to access classes online, we will work with you and our IT department to find a solution.
+For those who are not able to access classes online, we work with you and our IT department to find solutions.
 To contact IT, email email@example.com.

-We have been in touch with the American Bar Association (ABA) and are confident that these changes will not run afoul of ABA standards and guidance.
+We stay in close contact with the American Bar Association (ABA) and are confident that these changes do not an will not run afoul of ABA standards and guidance.

 Be sure to stock up on food, medicine, and other routine supplies you may need over the next couple of weeks.
 If you rely on the Student Pantry, please email Ashley Ziai for assistance.
 We have a few local volunteers willing to help with transportation to and from the grocery store or pharmacy – if you need a ride, please email Ashley Ziai, Theresa Johnson, or Associate Dean Jefferson and they will connect you with a volunteer, if possible.